expo/expo/docs/versions/unversioned/sdk/screen-orientation.md

 ### `OrientationInfo`

     - orientation (_Orientation_): The current orientation of the device
-    - verticalSizeClass (_iOSSizeClass_): The [vertical size class](https://developer.apple.com/library/archive/featuredarticles/ViewControllerPGforiPhoneOS/TheAdaptiveModel.html) of the device (ios only)
+    - verticalSizeClass (_iOSSizeClass_): The [vertical size class](https://developer.apple.com/library/archive/featuredarticles/ViewControllerPGforiPhoneOS/TheAdaptiveModel.html) of the device (iOS only)
-    - horizontalSizeClass (_iOSSizeClass_): The [horizontal size class](https://developer.apple.com/library/archive/featuredarticles/ViewControllerPGforiPhoneOS/TheAdaptiveModel.html) of the device (ios only)
+    - horizontalSizeClass (_iOSSizeClass_): The [horizontal size class](https://developer.apple.com/library/archive/featuredarticles/ViewControllerPGforiPhoneOS/TheAdaptiveModel.html) of the device (iOS only)

 ### `EmitterSubscription`